Ralls County Historical Society

 Fort Mason Project: No update.

 Missouri Mule Museum: Jeanie Gay shared that the Missouri Mule Museum (MMM) will be open to the public for the rest of the summer on Wednesdays through Saturdays from 10:00 a.m. to 4:00 p.m.
 The museum is located at 114 East Main Street in Perry (the former Western Auto building).
-The museum showcases the history of the Chipman Mules and their role in the history of our county, state, and nation.
+The museum showcases the history of our state animal, the Missouri Mule, and its role in the history of our county, state, and nation.

 Perry Bank Restoration: No update.